Sjhunt93/IAP-2019-2020/Tutorials/Part 2/9 - Classes.md

 ## Member variables

 Now that we have our class definition we want to add some **member variables** to it.
 Member variables are like normal variables except that they define some **property** about our **class**.
-For this exercise choose at least 3 of the features from the previous page and add them as member variables.
-A single example is given bellow.
+A single example is given bellow. **For this exercise choose at least 3 of the features from the previous page and add them as member variables.**

 ```cpp